 - Be Curious.
 Curiosity tends to decline with age.
 I’m not sure why.
 Maybe at a certain age our pride kicks in and we think we know everything.
 Being curious involves observing our surroundings with fresh eyes.
 Being curious means we ask questions about how or why things work.
 In our relationships, we try to understand people and the things they are interested in.
 When we are curious, we ask questions about why people like certain activities or hold certain viewpoints, rather than judging others for their interests or views.

 - Practice Gratitude.
 Most of the time in life, we tend to ignore good things that happen.
 We might notice the good thing for a second, but then move on with our day.
 Gratitude involves prioritizing focus on the good things in our lives.
 And it takes work.
 But it’s worth it.
 Practicing gratitude can make us happier and improve our relationships with others.
 Two easy gratitude practices are keeping a journal about the things you are thankful for, and writing a letter expressing gratitude to someone you haven’t properly thanked.

 - Hang out with Kids.
 When I spend time with children, it forces me to do the other things on this list: not rush, be mindful, be curious, and express gratitude.
 The next time you spend time with a child, make a commitment to take your time and tune in to the child.
 Get on the child’s level.
 If the child is small, sit on the ground.
 Observe the child and see what they are interested in.
 Try to join in with the child’s play.
 If you go somewhere with the child, notice how the child engages with the environment and try to engage in a similar way.
 Children usually engage the world with fresh eyes and a sense of curiosity.
 Try to do the same.
 Ask a lot of questions, even if they seem silly.
 And always say yes to a train ride.

-Discussion: Which of the 5 ideas for reclaiming your happiness with the normal do you think you could try in the New Year?
+Which of the 5 ideas for reclaiming your happiness with the normal do you think you could try this holiday season?